April 27th, 2025

 - 5 cups scooped feijoa flesh, larger pieces roughly chopped

-- ⅓ cup (80ml) malt vinegar
+- ⅓ cup (80ml) malt vinegar or apple cider vinegar

 - 3 tablespoons brown sugar